rcdilorenzo/fda-510k-medical-devices/src/static/md/process.md

 - How often do reviews get expedited?
 - What can be gathered from the free-text summary statements of the reviews?

 As compared with the actual list from the *Results* tab, some questions were slightly modified while others ended up being thrown out completely.
-For example, the question about review committees became irrelevant when I graphed the review committee decisions and compared it to the decision breakdown based on general category.
-Apparently, a review committee was created for each category of device submitted, making these two graphs within 1% of each other.
+For example, the question about review committees became irrelevant when I graphed the committee grouped decisions in comparison to the general category grouped decisions.
+Apparently, a review committee was created for each category of device submitted, making these two graphs within 1% difference.

 ## Data Analysis

 All of the analysis work was performed inside of a Zeppelin notebook available in the [GitHub repository](https://git.io/vdNzH).
 However, instead of going over each block from that notebook, I will explain some of the more interesting bits.
 If you do not have a Zeppelin installation handy, [a preview version](https://github.com/rcdilorenzo/fda-510k-medical-devices/raw/4b89c109006581935e41b1fb1ced97a585bfe56c/zeppelin-notebook-snapshot-10-2017.pdf) of the notebook is available.

 Because Zeppelin uses Spark underneath, I was not sure exactly how much of SQL could be used especially in terms of aggregate functions.
-In fact, I only later discovered that the substring function could be used since it seemed not work intially.
+In fact, I only later discovered that the `substring` function could be used since it seemed not work intially.
 This discovery lead to more small blocks of SQL rather than large blocks of more direct PySpark manipulations.
 For example, I was able to execute the following SQL statement to load all of the decisions for the category "Orthopedic devices" and group them by year and count the frequencies:

 ```sql
 SELECT decision_year, decision_description, COUNT(*) as decision_count FROM